Aiden-10/Aiden-10/README.md

 ### 💻 Computer Science Student at University of Alabama

-I thrive on exploring the depths of computing, building and learning low-level software, and delving into the intricacies of reverse engineering.
+I thrive on exploring the depths of computing, building and learning low-level software, and  reverse engineering.
 My passion lies in areas most developers shy away from.

 ---